 Parent PLUS Loan Info

 If your parents want to borrow a Parent PLUS Loan for the summer you can write a note on your Summer Aid Application so our office is aware that you will be requesting those funds.
-Then, your parent will need to go to studentloans.gov after June 1st, 2014 to REQUEST A DIRECT PLUS LOAN for the summer term.
+Then, your parent will need to go to studentloans.gov after June 1st, 2017 to APPLY FOR A PLUS LOAN for the summer term.
 Know that the PLUS credit check application on the federal website will not be available until June 1st.
 Step-by-step instructions on how to apply for PLUS can be found here: PLUS INFO

 Pell Grant Information

 All matriculated students who attend the summer term will be considered for a summer Pell payment if they have a Pell eligible EFC, regardless of the number of credits they are enrolled for.
 Pell payments will be prorated according to enrollment levels.
 Students should complete the Summer Aid Application to initiate the process of evaluating eligibility.
 Only students with complete FAFSA's on file can be considered.
 Summer Pell disbursements usually begin around the third week of July.

 See our grants page for more info on Pell Grant eligibility.